auzgood/STIGSCAPWinTool/README.md

-# Windows STIG & SCAP Toolkit
+#e Windows STIG & SCAP Toolkit

 ## WHAT IS IT:
 A Powershell script that will take a GPO backup or SCAP XCCDF file and generate stigs settings